 - Can it guide you toward better license negotiations?

 - Can it set out permissible text and data mining provisions in your licenses?

 We provide a sample licensing policy below.
 It is reproduced, with permission, from the third edition of Licensing Digital Content: A Practical Guide for Librarians.
-Also see our online course Introduction to Digital Licensing.
+You may also like our online course Certificate in Licensing Digital Content.

 LICENSING POLICY FOR ABC LIBRARY OF XYZ ORGANIZATION

 I. Purpose of Policy

 The purpose of this policy is to educate ABC Library staff about licensing basics and to provide a consistent procedure for licensing content for the library or organization.
 It is not intended to act as a substitute for legal advice, and proper legal advice should be obtained when necessary.